androchentw/androchentw/README.md

 ### Hi there 👋 This is Andro

-- 🔭 I’m currently working on Data Engineering and Observability
+- 🔭 I’m currently working on Data Engineering, CI/CD and Observability
 - 🌱 I’m currently learning SRE
 - 📫 Check out my [blog](https://blog.androchen.tw/) for more fun posts